terraform-ibm-modules/terraform-ibm-cos/examples/basic/README.md

 # Basic Example

-An example that will:
+This example creates the following infrastructure:
-- Create a new resource group (if existing one is not passed in).
+- A new resource group, if one is not passed in.
-- Create a new Cloud Object Storage instance and a bucket.
+- A new Cloud Object Storage instance and a bucket in a resource group and region.